matthewdickinson/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/middleware/internal-endpoint-tyk-classic.md

 < placeholder for image >

 #### Step 2: Save the API
-Use the *save* or *create* buttons to save the changes and make the middleware active.
+Use the *save* or *create* buttons to save the changes and activate the middleware.